kipronokoech/Mask-R-CNN-for-Fruit-Detection/README.md

 	- [history](assets/history) - this directory holds (will hold) the training statistics - accuracy and losses.
 These statistics can also be logged in Tensorbord [[link]](https://www.tensorflow.org/tensorboard) during model training.
 	- [logs](assets/logs) - trained model is saved here.
 For any particular model training instance, a subdirectory will be created and the model saved at each epoch.
 The created directory will be named in this format: {class_name}{date}T{time}, for example, the repository contains  [fruit20200802T0017](assets/logs/fruit20200802T0017) for the model training that was initiated on Aug,2 2020 at 0017.
 - [evaluation](evaluation) - Trained model is evaluated using files in this directory.
 The folder contains the following directories, subdirectories, and files:
-	- [metrics.pdf](evaluation/metrics.pdf) - This PDF file discusses the following: The Sourcing of data, the metrics used to evaluate the model, and the performance of Mask R-CNN on fruit detection task based on those metrics.
+	- [metrics.pdf](evaluation/metrics.pdf) - This PDF file discusses the following: The sourcing of data, the metrics used to evaluate the model, and the performance of Mask R-CNN on fruit detection task based on those metrics.
 	- [results](evaluation/results) - contains all the results for the metric used to evaluate the model - Confusion Matrix, Precision, Recall, Average precision, and Precision x Recall curve.
 	- [generate_truth_masks.py](evaluation/generate_truth-masks.py) - This script is used to generate the annotations/labels for each image.
 This is important for per-image evaluation.
 	(Ideally, this should be the first script to be executed in the process of evaluation).
 Executing this script creates `truth_masks` folder which contains per-image ground-truth masks for both train and test set.